My Car Is On Finance And My Engine Has Blown

-You can try getting an emergency loan for a car repair.
-Keep in mind, though, be to careful with this, because you’ll be taking on additional debt while you’re still paying the lender for the car.
+An option might involve getting an emergency loan for a car repair.
+It's important to keep in mind that you will be taking on additional debt while you’re still paying the lender for the car.

 Also even if you bought second hand, do check the manufacturer’s warranty to see if it’s still valid.
-May manufacturers offer 5-year warranties and also extended warranties, so you could be covered up to 10 years.
+Many manufacturers offer much longer warranties these days, and also extended warranties, so you could be covered up to 10 years.
 But you might need to check if it has a mileage limit and requirements for regular servicing etc.

 Maybe you have actually purchased extended warranties for your vehicle without realising it!
 These are commonly included in your monthly car finance repayment, and you may have forgotten that you bought them.
 It will save you a lot of money if you check for extended warranties first before spending your own cash.

-This option might be better for you if you’re nearly completed paying off the amount you owe the car financing company.
+This option might be better for you if you’ve nearly completed paying off the amount you owe the car financing company.
 You could sell it for parts at the junkyard, or scrap it entirely.
 Do first look to see if the value of the car when operational is more than the balance you’ve yet to pay.
 You can sometimes sell the car privately for parts, or upgrade it at the dealership.
 Let’s check your options.
 And remember you will have to pay off your finance first, as the car doesn't legally belong to you until you do, so you are not at liberty to dispose of it.